benjohnstone1/conversation-relay-2025/README.md

 cd visibility-app
 npm install
 cp env.example .env
+npm run build
 ```

-In your Twilio Account create a Twiml App and configure the incoming voice url to accept your incoming call e.g. "https://your-server.ngrok.io/incoming" update .env with your Twiml App sid
+In your Twilio Account create a Twiml App and configure the incoming voice url to accept your incoming call e.g. "https://your-server.ngrok.io/incoming" update .env with your Twiml App sid (see how to create twiml app: https://help.twilio.com/articles/223180928-How-Do-I-Create-a-TwiML-App-)

+Create API Key(see how to create api key https://www.twilio.com/docs/iam/api-keys)

 ### 5. Start Ngrok